Glenn Archer: Legal Issues

 In June 2017, Archer was charged by police with unlawful assault after attacking a 47-year-old runner who reportedly had been abusing him.
 The incident took place at an oval in Heidelberg, Victoria where Archer was watching his son play in a junior football game.
 Archer denied having had assaulted the man and said he had left before police had arrived.
 Police had stated that the victim suffered minor injuries but didn't require any treatment.
 In a statement by the North Melbourne Football Club the next day, Archer said "I would like to apologise unreservedly for my involvement in what transpired at a junior football match in Heidelberg on Sunday."
 He was required to appear at Heidelberg Magistrates' Court on 1 September 2017, having been charged by police with assault.

 At the court case, Archer was convicted and fined $2,000 in addition to paying $955 restitution for his victim's glasses, although the magistrate denied him the opportunity to tell his story.

 At the appeal hearing on 18 February 2019, the judge annulled the conviction, replaced the $2,000 fine with a request to donate $2,000 to a children's charity, and placed Archer on a 12-month good-behavior bond.
 Restitution remained at $955.

 In 2023, Archer is set to face charges of dangerous driving after hitting a cyclist while driving a tow truck.
 The incident occurred on Rosanna Road in the Melbourne suburb of Heidelberg, and the cyclist in question was hospitalized after the incident.
-Archer will face the Magistrates Court in July 2023.
+Archer faced the Magistrates Court in July 2023 and was convicted on a single charge of reckless driving and fined $1,500.
+His driver's licence was not revoked.